nager/Nager.Date/README.md

 ## Offline Solution

 Don't let internet connectivity issues disrupt your workflow.
 Our offline solutions enable you to use our services on your own infrastructure without an internet connection.
-With a sponsorship you get the license key to use the variants locally without a dependency to our REST Api.
+With a sponsorship you get the license key to use the variants locally without a dependency to our REST API.

-### nuget
+### NuGet
-The nuget package is available via [NuGet](https://www.nuget.org/packages/Nager.Date)<br>
+The NuGet package is available via [NuGet](https://www.nuget.org/packages/Nager.Date)<br>

 ```
 PM> install-package Nager.Date